itsmebipul00/Candy-Shop-eCommerce/README.md

 ## USERINFO

-email: itsmebipul00@gmail.com
+email: itsmebipul00@gmail.com</br>
-passwword: itsmebipul00@gmail.com
+passwword: itsmebipul00@gmail.com</br>

 ## FEATURES (P0 is complete as of now)

--HomePage with categories
+-HomePage with categories</br>
--Filters on Header on listing page
+-Filters on Header on listing page</br>
--Clear Fillter button when applied filters
+-Clear Fillter button when applied filters</br>
--Add to cart button, shows qty and updates price if qty>0 and if logged in and operated -Toggle Wishlist Icon on login
+-Add to cart button, shows qty and updates price if qty>0 and if logged in and operated</br>
+-Toggle Wishlist Icon on login</br>

----Protected Routes in an Outlet---
+---Protected Routes in an Outlet---</br>
--Inc/Dec Cart Qty, updates qty on all screens
+-Inc/Dec Cart Qty, updates qty on all screens</br>
--If moved to wishlist, removes from cart --updates on all screens -Toggle WishList, if moved to cart removes from wishlist --updates on all screens -Cart Total Price and Quantity
+-If moved to wishlist, removes from cart --updates on all screens</br>
+-Toggle WishList, if moved to cart removes from wishlist --updates on all screens </br>
+-Cart Total Price and Quantity</br>

--Auto login on Signup
+-Auto login on Signup</br>
--Normal Login
+-Normal Login</br>
--Hide/Show Password
+-Hide/Show Password</br>
--Single Icon for login/logout
+-Single Icon for login/logout</br>

--Responsive
+-Responsive </br>

 ## more features coming soon